 Kale is botanically known as Brassica oleracea var.
 Acephala.
 This plant belongs to the Brassicaceae family with large, curled leaves as an edible part.
 Kale variety mainly depends on the green or red-purple color of the leaf and bolting stem part.
 The stem of kale is very crispy and tender with an attractive flavor therefore popularly known as “green superfood”(1).
+Some of the kale health benefits are as follows.

 Why Kale is called a superfood?

 Per 100 grams serving of Kale provides an intake of minerals like iron, calcium, and magnesium.
-Fresh kale is low in calorie (36–98 kcal/100 g) with moderate levels of protein (1.6–5.9 g/100 g).
+Fresh kale is low in calories (36–98 kcal/100 g) with moderate levels of protein (1.6–5.9 g/100 g).
 It is also a source of 0.4–6.7 g of prebiotic carbohydrates hence is a significant food (2).

 Nutritional value of Kale